kjhealy/workflow-paper/plain-person-text.md

 It would be nice if all you needed to do your work was a box software of software tricks and shortcuts.
 But of course it's a bit more complicated than that.
 In order to get to the point where you can write a paper, you need to be organized enough to have read the right literature, maybe collected some data, and most importantly asked an interesting question in the first place.
 No amount of software is going to solve those problems for you.
 Too much concern with the details of your setup hinders your work.
 Indeed---and I speak from experience here---this concern is itself a kind self-imposed distraction that placates work-related anxiety in the short term while storing up more of it for later.[^10] On the hardware side, there's the absurd productivity counterpart to the hedonic treadmill, where for some reason it's hard to get through the to-do list even though the cafe you're at contains more computing power than was available to the Pentagon in 1965.
 On the software side, the besetting vice of software is the tendency to waste a lot of your time installing, updating, and generally obsessing about it.[^11] Even more generally, efficient workflow habits are themselves just a means to the end of completing the projects you are really interested in, of making the things you want to make, of finding the answers to the questions that brought you to graduate school.
 The process of idea generation and project management can be run well, too, and perhaps even the business of choosing what the projects should be in the first place.
 But this is not the place---and I am not the person---to be giving advice about that.

 All of which is just to reiterate two things.
 First, I am not advocating these tools on the grounds that they will make you more "productive".
-Rather, they may help you remain in control of---and able to reproduce---your own prior work.
+Rather, they may help you stay in control of---and able to reproduce---your own prior work.
 That is an important difference.
+If you care about getting the right answer in your data analysis, or at least being able to repeatedly get the same probably wrong answer, then tools that enhance this sort of control should appeal to you.
 Second, even with that caveat it is still the *principles* of workflow management that are important.
 The software is just a means to an end.
 One of the [smartest, most productive people I've ever known](http://en.wikipedia.org/wiki/David_Kellogg_Lewis) spent half of his career writing on a typewriter and the other half on an ancient [IBM Displaywriter](http://www-03.ibm.com/ibm/history/exhibits/pc/pc_8.html).
 His backup solution for having hopelessly outdated hardware was to keep a spare Displaywriter in a nearby closet, in case the first one broke.
 It never did.

 ## Appendix: Links to Resources